Home Latest PDF of CNN-NP: Certified Nephrology Nurse-Nurse Practitioner

 Answer: D

 Explanation: The patient has anemia of CKD with low TSAT (18%), indicating iron deficiency, despite adequate ferritin.
-IV iron sucrose is preferred to replete iron stores and Improve erythropoiesis before starting erythropoiesis-stimulating agents (ESAs) like darbepoetin alfa.
+IV iron sucrose is preferred to replete iron stores and Excellerate erythropoiesis before starting erythropoiesis-stimulating agents (ESAs) like darbepoetin alfa.
 Oral iron is poorly absorbed in CKD, and transfusion is reserved for severe symptomatic anemia or acute blood loss, not indicated here.

 Question: 617